perfana/afterburner/README.md

 If you jib multiple times with same (SNAPSHOT) label, use `docker pull <image-path>` to get most recent version.

+To start:

+    docker run -it -p 8080:8080 stokpop/afterburner-jdk:2.1.0

+To start with an agent:

+    docker run -it -p 8080:8080 -e JAVA_TOOL_OPTIONS="-javaagent:/pyroscope.jar" stokpop/afterburner-jdk:2.1.0

 ##### credits
 * fire favicon from [freefavicon](http://www.freefavicon.com)